 When householders start looking into the high cost of their electricity bills – it can be useful to know how their actual electricity usage compares to others.
 But – just how much is the average electricity bill in Ireland?

 We all use electricity in our homes – and electricity bills can make up a big part of annual household expenditure.
 Overall electricity usage per appliance is dropping as appliances become more energy efficient – but the increasing number of electrical gadgets and appliances in our homes is also helping to keep electricity consumption higher.

-Recent electricty usage figures , produced by the Commission for Energy Regulation (CER) , found that 4200kWh is now the “official” average annual electricity usage for households in Ireland.
-(March 2017).
+Recent electricty usage figures , produced by the Commission for Energy Regulation (CER) , say that 4200kWh is now the “official” average annual electricity usage for households in Ireland.

 Based on “standard” charging rates from the biggest provider – Electric Ireland – the average usage of 4200 kWh electricity a year would result in an annual electricty bill of €1006.

 This would work out at as an average electricity bill of €168 for each 2 monthly bill – inclusive of VAT PSO and standing charges.